labthings/labthings-fastapi/docs/source/wot_core_concepts.rst

 Thing
 ---------

-A `Thing` represents a piece of hardware or software.
-It could be a whole instrument (e.g. a microscope), a component within an instrument (e.g. a translation stage or camera), or a piece of software (e.g. code to tile together large area scans). `Thing`s in `labthings-fastapi` are Python classes that define Properties, Actions, and Events (see below).
+A Thing represents a piece of hardware or software.
+It could be a whole instrument (e.g. a microscope), a component within an instrument (e.g. a translation stage or camera), or a piece of software (e.g. code to tile together large area scans).
+Things in `labthings-fastapi` are Python classes that define Properties, Actions, and Events (see below).
 A Thing (sometimes called a "Web Thing") is defined by W3C as "an abstraction of a physical or a virtual entity whose metadata and interfaces are described by a WoT Thing description."

-`labthings-fastapi` automatically generates a `Thing Description`_ to describe each `Thing`.
-Each function offered by the `Thing` is either a Property, Action, or Event.
+`labthings-fastapi` automatically generates a `Thing Description`_ to describe each `.Thing`.
+Each function offered by the `.Thing` is either a Property, Action, or Event.
 These are termed "interaction affordances" in WoT_ terminology.

 .. _wot_properties: